danilop/yas3fs/README.md

                            disable multipart upload, default is 4)
-      --mp-retries=N       max number of retries in uploading a part (default is 3) --id=ID              a unique ID identifying this node in a cluster --log=FILE           the filename to use for logs --mkdir              create mountpoint if not found (create intermediate directories as required)
+      --mp-retries=N       max number of retries in uploading a part (default is 3) --id=ID              a unique ID identifying this node in a cluster --mkdir              create mountpoint if not found (create intermediate directories as required)
-      -f, --foreground     run in foreground
+      -l FILE, --log=FILE  the filename to use for logs -f, --foreground     run in foreground
       -d, --debug          print debug information (implies '-f')